chuanshaof/SUTDProductions/README.md

 # SUTDProductionsBot

-The SUTD Productions Telegram Bot is a bot that allows its users to
+Built using Python and the Telegram library, the SUTD Productions Telegram Bot is a one-stop bot that allows users and admins to manage and view events at a glance.
+This bot promotes the organisation of events that promotes user outreach in a non-disruptive manner.

+User functionalities
  - View existing projects
  - Join projects
  - Suggest projects
  - Subscribe to future project updates
  - View the club's various social media

-There are also administrative functionalities that allows admins to login and update current projects and make announcements.
+Administrative functionalities
+ - Add events
+ - Edit event details
+ - Delete events
+ - Get notification on user joined
+ - Make announcement to subscribers

-The bot is mainly built on Python and uses the Telegram library.
-Hosted on Heroku and databased using Firebase.
+Hosted on Heroku and Firebase.